ocean-data-challenges/2023a_SSH_mapping_OSE/docs/getstarted_eval.md

 ## Drifter trajectories
 ### [(Check example 3)](https://github.com/ocean-data-challenges/2023a_SSH_mapping_OSE/blob/main/nb_diags_global/uv_scores_DUACS_geos.ipynb)

-Secondly, a **Lagrangian diagnostic** is performed by reproducing the real drifter trajectories using the reconstructed currents and comparing the deviation between the real and the reconstructed trajectories.
+A **Lagrangian diagnostic** is performed by reproducing the real drifter trajectories using the reconstructed currents and comparing the deviation between the real and the reconstructed trajectories.
 More precisely, the distances between each drifter's location and the expected locations obtained by advecting past positions from the reconstructed velocities are computed.
 Thise distances are evaluated with forecast lead times ranging from 0 to 5 days, every day.

 | <center>Drifter deviation</center> |